 At CES 2018, Cisco announced that, through a partnership with Hyundai, it would focus on bringing gigabit-speed Ethernet connectivity to smart cars — enabling both faster-than-ever OTA (over the air) updates and setting the foundation for better self-driving technology.

-Cisco says its Ethernet technology should allow automakers to save $35B over the next 4 years by eliminating the need for many routine dealership trips.
+Cisco says its Ethernet technology should allow automakers to save $35B over the next four years by eliminating the need for many routine dealership trips.
 It could also boost the development of autonomous technology, given how much information self-driving cars need to be able to process and send for analysis every second they are monitoring the road.

 Continental AG takes an incremental approach